-- ◆ Port Port number.
-(Range: 1-28) - ◆ Admin Key The LACP administration key must be set to the same value for ports that belong to the same LAG.
-(Range: 0-65535; Default Actor: 1, Partner: 0)
+- Port Port number.
+(Range: 1-28/54) - Mode Specifies the port's LACP activity mode. - Active Specifies the port's activity mode to initiate and transmit LACP negotiation packets. - Passive Specifies the port's activity mode to only respond to LACP negotiation packets. - Admin Key The LACP administration key must be set to the same value for ports that belong to the same LAG.
+(Range: 0-65535; Default - Actor: 1, Partner: 0)